minhok1/technical-interview-prep/SystemDesign.md

 - Start off by quickly drawing out the UI in an abstract way (with different screen sizes)
 - Then do a quick frontend hierarchy -> this is different from the MVC model with controller.
 You can still have the client store, but focus more on dividing app into multiple views and the control, and their own sub components.
 Controls should be responsible for actions and View should have different views.
 You can later expand this diagram to include the controller between client and server, server as black box, and specify what kinds of normalized store there is
 - Application can have shared components and pages (or router routes)
-- Popular approach: Infinite scrolling
-  - Top and bottom sentinel -> when viewport intersects with the bottom viewport, load the next round of items.
-In the case of pins (Pinterest), we will have a pins queue, where the first few elements are shifted out and new ones are added.
-Don't forget to leave a row or two above and below the viewport always to make sure they're ready.
-Also, unless it's a linear one like facebook news feed, make sure to position these UI elements absolutely within the div and translate them up and down when scrolling.
-Otherwise, removing and adding DOM elemtns are very expensive.
 - Focus on the frontend architecture
   - Server as a black box
   - View is for the frontend components with subviews - basically what the user sees